fastapi/fastapi/docs/advanced/custom-response.md

     In this case, the HTTP header `Content-Type` will be set to `application/json`.

     And it will be documented as such in OpenAPI.

+!!! tip
+    The `ORJSONResponse` is currently only available in FastAPI, not in Starlette.

 ## HTML Response